Spanaway Watershed Stormwater Management Action Plan

 Special Condition S5.C.6.D of the current (2019-24) NPDES Permit requires the county to develop a Stormwater Management Action Plan (SMAP).
 This plan must address a single sub-basin or catchment area within the same geographic area as the Spanaway Lake Watershed Scale Plan (WSP).
 The WSP was developed under the previous (2013-19) NPDES Permit cycle.

 - Get involved with the Chambers Clover Creek Watershed Council (CCWC).
 The watershed council provides an opportunity for local agencies and citizen groups to coordinate their efforts to benefit the watershed.
-We’ll be working with the council as this project moves along.

 - Email the project manager.
 If you are interested in receiving regular updates or learning more about the project, email Austin Jennings – Senior Water Quality Planner.